ivan-hc/AM/docs/guides-and-tutorials/sandbox.md

 In this sense, "Aisap" may be considered a reference point for the future of AppImages sandboxing!

-**Since August 2025, AM has adopted [SAS](https://github.com/Samueru-sama/simple-appimage-sandbox) (Simple AppImage Sandboxing), a POSIX rewrite of Aisap, as its default sandboxing solution.**
+**Since August 2025, AM has adopted [SAS](https://github.com/Samueru-sama/simple-appimage-sandbox) (Simple AppImage Sandboxing), a POSIX shell rewrite of Aisap, as its default sandboxing solution.**

 ----------------------------------------------------
 #### How to enable a sandbox